pyramids/needjs/README.md

 );
 ```

-Example of integrity-checked CSS loading.
-Load CSS stylesheet, with integrity check, and apply a custom fout control (since neddjs' asynchronous loading may make browsers try drawing the page before the stylesheet is available):
+Example of integrity-checking CSS loading in a HTML document.
+Implement fout-like control to prevent rendering unstyled content: After successful loading, remove a style that prevents the document to be displayed prior to that event.
 ```html
 <!DOCTYPE html>
 <html>